nandi-exe/unit2_2024/README.md

 Sending serialized sensor data to a remote server.
 8. Accessing API data and readings
 Fetching stored data for local use and further analysis.
-#### Programming Constructs
-1. Functions
-2. Lists and Dictionaries
-3. For loop
-4. While loop
-5. Try-except statement
-6. If-else conditional statement
-#### Libraries
-1. os
-For interacting with the operating system, e.g., file paths.
-2. time
-For delays and timestamp-related operations.
-3. csv
-Reading from and writing to CSV files for structured data storage.
-4. requests
-Making HTTP requests for API interactions.
-5. Adafruit - DHT11
-Accessing temperature and humidity readings from the DHT11 sensor.
-6. bme280
-Reading temperature, humidity, and pressure from the BME280 sensor.
-7. smbus2
-Reading temperature, humidity, and pressure from the BME280 sensor.
-8. datetime
-Managing date and time information for data logging.
-9. matplotlib
-Creating graphs and visualizations for data analysis.
-10. numpy
-Performing numerical computations and data manipulation.

 ### Data Collection and Sorting: Success Criteria 1 & 3 (Remote part)
 Server sensors can sometimes experience downtime or inconsistencies, leading to missing or irregular readings.
 To ensure data accuracy and reliability, we must identify a continuous 48-hour period (2880 readings) where data is complete and consistent.
 Steps 3, 4, and 5 allow us to filter out unreliable data and focus on analyzing high-quality, uninterrupted information based on previous sensor readings.